iam4tart/fast-spatial-audio/README.md

 ## Open questions

-- Is Morton layout useful here or unnecessary?
+- Does mapping space with Morton order make sense here, or is it premature?
-- Is IR blending a reasonable spatial model?
+- Is dual-IR blending a reasonable approximation for spatial transitions?
-- Better way to couple spatial structure → audio?
+- Is there a better way to connect spatial structure to audio behavior?
 - Any obvious issues in DSP / threading?

-Build:
+## Build

 ```bash
 mkdir build